Dysrhythmic/Watchtower/README.md

 - Includes attached media and reply context in messages
 - Telegram channels can be set in `restricted_mode` to only forward text type media to avoid potential malicious/explicit media from being downloaded and sent
 - For each destination, all channels have their own keyword filtering and other configuration for the most flexible routing control
-- Remove indicated number of lines from beginning and/or end of messages with the `parser` field in the configuration
+- Enhanced message parser with two modes: trim lines from ends or keep only first N lines
 - OCR integration for Telegram messages to run keyword filters against extracted text
+- Attachment keyword checking for text-based files (txt, json, csv, source code, config files, and more)
+- Configuration validation with duplicate destination detection and helpful warnings about default values
 - RSS feed monitoring support
+- Comprehensive test suite with 282 tests covering unit and integration scenarios
-- Lightweight for compatibility running on devices with limit storage capacity such as a Raspberry Pi
+- Lightweight for compatibility running on devices with limited storage capacity such as a Raspberry Pi

 ## Requirements
 - Python 3.8+